tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% warning %}}

 In point three of the steps listed above you are told to introduce "0.0.0.0/0" in the field "Source IPv4 ranges".
-Beware that what this means is that your instance will allow connections from any external IP (i.e. any other computer).
+Beware this means that your instance will allow connections from any external IP (i.e. any other computer).
 If you are concerned about the safety risk this involves and/or you know beforehand the list of IP addresses that you want to allow to connect to your instance, you could list them here instead of typing the one-size-fits-all "0.0.0.0/0".

 {{% /warning %}}